Tr3xE/New.cps/README.md

 --------------------------------------------------------------------

 <details>
-<summary>Here is some Info if your computer can run New.cps</summary>
+<summary>Here is some Info if you computer can run New.cps</summary>

 | computer | version |
 |-----:|-----------|